 Charts, Filters and Other Web Parts

 Create a history section

 Users like to be able to see the history of the status of a project.
 We can use actions to automatically log key events for later reference.
 In this way, at any time users can see a history of the key actions that have taken place on a project.

 - Create a standard SharePoint multiple lines of text field called History.
 Use the Enhanced rich text option.

-- Using Tabs and tab permissions, create a History tab and add the newly created History field.
+- Add a tab control in Form Designer, create a History tab and add the newly created History field.

-- Using advanced column permissions settings, set the History field as read only.
+- Using permissions settings, set the History field as read only.

-- Create an update smart action to update the History field with the latest entry.
+- Create an update action to update the History field with the latest entry.